 Students taking online courses must have a computer system capable of running all required application software (i.e. Microsoft Office Suite) and have high speed Internet access.
 Moodle is the online classroom management system.
 Some students choose to remote access into the network system.
 Various browsers (Internet Explorer, Firefox, Chrome, Safari, etc.) interact with Moodle, and remote access into the network, in different ways.
-It is recommended that Microsoft Internet Explorer X (8 in 2012, or higher) be used as your web browser for online courses.
+It is recommended that you use the most recent version of an internet browser for online courses.